plumed-tutorials/plumed-tutorials/masterclass.md

 PLUMED Masterclass was a series of virtual and interactive classes, each one focused on a specific theme ranging from basic concepts to advanced topics in molecular simulations.
-Two series of PLUMED Masterclass were run in 2021 and 2022.
+Two series of PLUMED Masterclass were run in 2021 and 2022 and were delivered by PLUMED developers and contributors.

 Each class was composed by two lectures held on [Zoom](https://zoom.us/):
 * Lecture I: an overview of the methodological background followed by a brief description of the exercises assigned to the students;
 * Lecture II: a practical lecture in which the instructor solves the assigned exercises.